 List Price: $28.99

-Conley Hawkins left her family’s small town newspaper, The Silver Bay Beacon, in the rear view mirror years ago.
-Now, after ten years of blood, sweat, and tears, Conley is exactly where she wants to be and is about to take a fancy new position at a New York City newspaper.
-That is, until she discovers at her own going away party that her new job is suddenly gone, disappearing overnight along with her hopes and dreams of a bright future in a big city.
+Conley Hawkins left her family’s small town newspaper, The Silver Bay Beacon, in the rearview mirror years ago.
+Now a star reporter for a big-city paper, Conley is exactly where she wants to be and is about to take a fancy new position in Washington, D.C.
+Or so she thinks.

 “I hate these things,” Conley Hawkins said, gazing toward the newsroom’s glass-encased conference room, where the rest of the staff was gathering.
 “Stale sheet cake, lukewarm champagne, and tepid farewells.
 It’s such a farce.
 At least a third of the people in that room don’t even like me.
 I’ve said goodbye to the people I care about.
 Can’t we just leave it at that?”